greenFantasy/cs262-wire-protocol/docs/notebook.md

     - 4 bytes -> opcode (which dataclass the rest of this message refers to)
     - Client should ignore message if not decodable

-## Entry 2/18/2023 3:30 pm
+## Entry 2/17/2023 3:30 pm

 We finished deciding on how we would implement the sockets part of the server code now that we have the grpc part done.
 This required us to settle for how capable our sockets server could be and we have simplified our overall design.For the gRPC setup, we have a global pool of threads that we can use to handle incomimg connections for each request.
 We use a RPC stream response for a client's refresh thread.
 This returns a blocking iterator object that in turn takes the messages that the user has not gotten and forwards them to the user.
 On the other hand, we have the socket implementation that does not run as a dameon thread because it is essentially polling the inbox server with a timed loop that constantly asks for refreshed messages in return for a message update per refresh.

 [Full Design Schematic](schematic.md)

-## Entry 2/19/2023 12:00 pm
+## Entry 2/18/2023 12:00 pm
 For sockets, interesting problem of how we want to deal with clients violently disconnecting (by this, meaning disconnecting with no trace).
 We can either be constantly sending small messages back and forth between server and client once a connection is opened, and as soon as those stop being sent / received (with small timeout), we can end the connection on the server side.
 Or, we can have not send back and forths and instead just have a larger timeout (~60 min), such that as soon as the timeout is violated, we assume the client has "violently" disconnected and we end the connection.
-A 60 minute large timeout also corresponds to the liveliness of user auth tokens, although it has the con of leaving a connection open potentially long after it has been dead on the client side and also cutting a connection that is actually still open.
+A 60 minute large timeout also corresponds to the liveliness of user auth tokens, although it has the con of leaving a connection open potentialsy long after it has been dead on the client side and also cutting a connection that is actually still open.
 It's unclear which implementation we should be using, but currently we will go with the large timeout option due to its ease of implementation.

-## Entry 2/19/2023 6:00 pm
+## Entry 2/18/2023 6:00 pm
 It seems like grpc automatically takes care of pairing.
 If two threads from the same machine each make a request, grpc will pair them correctly.
 I'm curious if we need to deal with the pairing in sockets.
 My intuition tells me no, since it seems like quite an annoying, nontrivial problem, and instead each thread / connection is given a unique port and receives a unique message.

 ## Entry 2/19/2023 11:00 pm